This is not intended to be used to diagnose or treat your horse, please contact your Veterinarian.

 April has always loved watching horses run and play — if you watch long enough you will notice some move more fluidly than others.
 Why?

-April knew that she was asking a lot of her athletic equine partners and became determined to support and help them realize their maximum potential by taking care of their bodies in a holistic way.
+As an equine musculoskeletal release specialist, April knew that she was asking a lot of her athletic equine partners and became determined to support and help them realize their maximum potential by taking care of their bodies in a holistic way.
 The success of this approach has been seen in the results she has experienced with her horses and in the lives of clients she has been privileged to help as well.

 Any athlete in balance will perform better, faster and longer without compensatory break-down or arthritic changes.
 Never being content to let things just take their course, April began to ask questions about the movement of horses she witnessed.
 Why is the suspensory or tendon sore?
 Why is the horse loading that front leg?
 Why are the hocks sore?
 Why are they working twice as hard as they should be?
 What in the front end is not able to move freely, inducing the hind end to work even harder to pick up the front end?